davidsilvamota/davidsilvamota/README.md

 💻I have been dedicated a lot to Studying and learning new languages,👨🏻‍💻

-my focus for this year is the
-Mobile Development 📱
+Mobile and Web Development 📱